targomo/targomo-java/README.md

 - multiGraphAggregationPostAggregationFactor (multiplier applied over the multigraph aggregation value)
 - multiGraphAggregationInputParameters (set of aggregation input attributes to be used on aggregation pipeline)
 - multiGraphPreAggregationPipeline (map containing named aggregations, to be used on multigraph aggregation pipeline.
 These aggregations should be stored in order of insertion to not affect the pipeline execution)
-- multiGraphAggregationMathExpression (set math expression when using math aggregation to perform math operations on points or pipeline pre-aggregations values)
 - new aggregation type: MATH.
 To use this new aggregation, one should also define `multiGraphAggregationMathExpression`.
 An example of mathExpression would be `({POI:00} - {POI:10}) * 2 -  {POI:20}`, where inside `{}` are defined ids of sources (or pre-aggregation ids).
 Since all the values should be present when calculating the expression, minSourceCount will by default be equal to the number of parameters in the expression (minSourceCount will be 3 by default in the aforementioned example).

 ### 0.1.5.2